vitessio/website/content/en/docs/15.0/reference/vreplication/vdiff2.md

 }
 ```

-`Show all` lists all vdiffs created for the specified keyspace and workflow.
+`show all` lists all vdiffs created for the specified keyspace and workflow.

 ### Description